 Even though many companies still consider education necessary.
 It’s optional.
 Back in 2019, LinkedIn published research in which it was found that 77% of hirers agree that the applicants’ skills or competencies are more important than their college degree.
 Therefore, it’s encouraged to follow more courses and pick up projects.

 #4 – Only men work in the IT industry

 The number of female IT professionals is constantly increasing.
 Since 2013, the number of women working in IT has increased by more than 80%.
 Especially in 2018 and 2019, many female IT specialists entered this profession.
 The growth continues, but there is still work to do.
 Gender equality is far from perfect.
 This year, the male-female ratio is around 85% versus 15%.
 As more young women study technology-related subjects, the number of women in the IT industry will also increase.

 Fun fact: female IT professionals are generally more educated than male IT professionals.

 Diving into this subject, I understand why fewer women deliberately choose to work in IT.
 Today, we must select the industry we want to work in at a young age.
 Unfortunately, very few girls dream of a career in technology.
-As a woman working in the IT sector, I notice that more women are entering IT.
-Still not enough to balance out the number of female and male IT professionals, but it’s a step.
+As a woman working in the IT sector, I notice more women entering IT.
+Still not enough to balance the number of female and male IT professionals, but it’s a step.

 Are you more likely to explore the IT industry now?
 We would love to hear your thoughts.
-If you’re looking for a new challenge within the IT sector or have any questions… Check out our vacancies, sign up as a freelancer or shoot us a message.
+If you’re looking for a new challenge within the IT sector or have any questions… Check out our vacancies, sign up as a freelancer, or shoot us a message.